bonfa/algo-master/algo-master/summary/detail/HashTables.md

 12. Number of Matching Subsequences
 13. Number of Good Ways to Split a String

+## Attempt 3
+* Design HashMap (SOLVED PERFECTLY -> actually the tests are not working well with collision, but I am fine with that)
+* Isomorphic Strings
+* Group Anagrams
+* Encode and Decode TinyURL
+* Reorganize String
+* Longest Consecutive Sequence
+* Split Array into Consecutive Subsequences
+* Number of Matching Subsequences

 ## Attempt 1
 1. Design HashMap (SOLVED_PERFECTLY (for time))